 Yes when possible, currently Alaska Airlines is our only option, and we love them!
 We do have many families locally here in the Northwest who have been to our home, met our dogs and quite frankly, become friends.
 We always encourage you to spend the extra time and pick your puppy up in person, we will meet you at the airport if needed!

 Yes.
 We have a five year written health guarantee.

 I (Heather) am located on the coast, not too far from Chinook, Washington.

 What is the average lifespan of a LillyBit?

 Are you a kennel?

 No, we are not a large kennel operation.
 I live in an urban beach neighborhood a few blocks from the ocean and Angie lives in a small suburban neighborhood on a cul de sac.
 Our dogs are underfoot, and part of our everyday lives.
-We have extensive photo's and video of our homes throughout the site.
-You can be happy to know your puppy's parents live a full and loved life here at LillyBits.
+We share stories on our Instagram @onemoreheather that are candid and show our home in a transparent manner.

 Do you have a screening process?

 Yes, we carefully screen each home before we agree to place one of our puppies.
 We reserve the right to refuse a puppy to any situation we deem not in our pup’s best interest right up until the time they leave our home.
 You can find our questionnaire on our back site or blog here: LillyBits Companion Site